 How To Make Pancakes With Almond Flour

-Next, heat a pan with a little oil over medium to low heat.
-Pour circles of batter onto the pan.
-I used a 1/8-cup measuring spoon to get the right size for 3-inch pancakes.
+- Cook.
+Heat a pan with a little oil over medium-low to medium heat.
+Spoon or pour circles of batter onto the pan.
+(About 1/8-cup each for 3-inch pancakes.)
+Cover and cook.

-To make an almond flour pancake mix based on this recipe, simply change the servings on the recipe card to 16.
-Combine all the dry ingredients and store in an airtight bag or container in the pantry for up to 1 year (or until your almond flour expiration date).
+To make an almond flour pancake mix based on this recipe, simply change the servings on the recipe card below to 16.
+Combine all the dry ingredients and store in an airtight container in the pantry for up to 1 year (or until your almond flour expiration date).

-When you are ready to make your paleo almond flour pancakes using the mix, this is the ratio for 2 servings:
+When you are ready to make your keto almond flour pancakes using the mix, this is the ratio for 2 servings:

-- 1/2 cup + 1 tbsp dry almond flour pancake mix
+- 1/2 cup + 1 tablespoon dry almond flour pancake mix

 - 1 egg